-SAN DIEGO COUNTY REGIONAL AIRPORT AUTHOR TO MY Trate & Information Governance board Member Event/Meeting/Training Report Summary Period Covered: November/December 2016
+SAN DIEGO COUNTY REGIONAL AIRPORT AUTHOR TO MY Or an air of the content of the co board Member Event/Meeting/Training Report Summary Period Covered: November/December 2016

 Directions: This Form permits Board Members to report their attendance at meetings, events, and training that qualify for "day of service" compensation pursuant to Cal.
 Pub.
 Util.
 Code §170017, Board Policy 1.10 and Board Resolution 2009-0149R.
 Unless attending a meeting held pursuant to the Brown Act, attendance must be pre-approved by the Board prior to attendance and a written report delivered at the next Board meeting.
 After completing this Form, please forward it to Tony Russell, Authority Clerk.